CarolinaFerreiraMateus/Teacher_Salaries_Portugal_Macro_Alignment/README.md

 The project investigates the extent to which teachers’ and school heads’ statutory salaries in Portugal evolved in alignment with key macroeconomic indicators between 2021 and 2024.

-The repository functions as a technical appendix to the dissertation and documents:
-- The ETL and staging procedures implemented in Microsoft Fabric;
-- The Kimball-based dimensional data warehouse;
-- The semantic model and analytical structures developed in Power BI;
-- The analytical dashboard artifact used for policy-oriented analysis.

 ---

 # 1. Research Question